HOME

 Characteristics

-Participants who share a particular social concern form a team by assigning roles among themselves and work together to propose solutions within a set period (approximately 10 months).
-At the end of the term, the team presents its findings and submits a written report.
 This is a research activity based on teamwork.
+Members who share a common social concern are assigned in this program to work together and propose solutions within a set period (approximately 10 months).
+At the end of the term, the team presents their findings and submits a written report.

-A distinctive feature of this program is that students develop teamwork skills while engaging in a series of processes essential in the professional world; setting goals, planning and scheduling, managing progress, and proposing solutions as members of a team.
-Through this activity, each student has the opportunity to exercise leadership while also cultivating cooperation as a team member, thereby gaining practical skills directly applicable to real-world situations.
+A distinctive feature of the program is that students can develop teamwork skills while engaging in a series of research processes essential in the professional world: setting goals, planning and scheduling, managing progress, and proposing solutions.
+Through this activity, each member has the opportunity to exercise leadership as well as learn necessary techniques in teambuilding, thereby gaining practical skills directly applicable to real-world situations.

 Themes

-Themes are selected based on participants’ awareness of social issues, focusing on topics that can be researched from the perspective of young people.
-Rather than choosing topics out of simple interest, participants are encouraged to deeply explore questions such as “Why is this issue worth addressing?” and “What kind of value would solving this problem bring to society?”
+Themes are selected based on the project team members’ awareness of social issues, focusing on topics that can be researched from the perspectives of young people.
+Rather than choosing topics out of simple interests, participants are encouraged to select their research theme with answers to questions like “Why is this issue worth addressing?” and “What kind of value would a solution to this issue bring to society?”

 Format and Frequency

-Each team divides roles among its members, and the frequency of research activities depends on each person’s responsibility.
-On average, there are about two official project meetings per month where all members gather to share updates and coordinate their progress.
+The frequency of research activities depends on members’ responsibilities, but on average, there are two official project meetings per month where all the project members gather to share updates and coordinate their progress.

 * Map of past overseas regional studies destinations